 The situation appears eerily similar to the early days of Napster and filesharing, where dumbfounded music execs tried to dictate terms to a market that now had other options – this time without the legal ambiguity.
 As was shown with iTunes we believe customers are willing to pay for superior software, but they need to be offered a fair deal with reasonable terms and clear value first.

 When we decided to form a business around KeyDB we didn’t want to make the mistakes of the past.
 Instead we had a simple premise: Open Source software is sustainable if extras are offered at a fair price with the convenience users expect.
 We believe licensing should not be complicated by artificial restrictions.
 You can use open source software unrestricted on whatever hardware you want, so why pay per core or gigabyte for a professional version?
 Isn’t that a downgrade?

 KeyDB is fully Redis compatible with up to 5x better performance, and many additional features such as Active Replication and subkey expiration.
-True to our word KeyDB Professional is offered with upfront and fair pricing and includes advanced features such as FLASH storage and MVCC.
+True to our word KeyDB Enterprise is offered with upfront and fair pricing and includes advanced features such as FLASH storage and MVCC.
 KeyDB was designed to save you time and money.
 We think you’ll be happy with the results.